mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 }
 ```

 Note that NRD kernels require no additional data beyond that required for absolute height locked kernels.
-The reference to the previous kernel is _implicit_ and based on a duplicate kernel excess commitment.
+The reference to the previous kernel is _implicit_ and based on a duplicate NRD kernel excess commitment.

 The maximum supported NRD _relative_height_ is 10080 (7 days) and the relative height can be safely and conveniently represented as a `u16` (2 bytes).
 This differs from absolute lock heights where `u64` (8 bytes) is necessary to specify the lock height.